YOMARCOS/demo/README.md

 # DEMO
 - Learning GitHub
-1. I know how to push modifications to GitHub ":leter:"
+1. I know how to push modifications to GitHub "será meu deus"